Emanuele Iannone

 Hamburg, Germany

-My main research topics are:
+To summarize, my active research topics are:

-:bangbang: Mining Software Repositories & Software Analytics
+:bangbang: Mining Software Repositories & Software Analytics (esp. applied to vulnerability-related data)

 :bangbang: AI for Software Security Engineering